-The majority of the Board (four out of the six Directors) are independent.
+As at 30 June 2018, the majority of the Board (four of the six Directors) were independent.

 2.5 Roles of the Chairman and CEO

 The roles of the Chairman (Mr M. Botha) and the CEO (Mr J. Welborn) are not exercised by the same individual.
 As at the date of this Statement, the Chairman is an independent Non-Executive Director.